-In accordance with Article 4 of the Articles of Incorporation, any request by a shareholder for an item to be included in a General Meeting agenda must be submitted to the Board of Directors in writing at least 60 days in advance.
-Subject to the special provisions relating to general meetings at which all shareholders are represented in full, no resolution may be passed by the meeting on any matter which has not been communicated in this way.
+In accordance with Article 4 of the Articles of Incorporation, any request by a shareholder for an item to be included on a General Meeting agenda must be submitted to the Board of Directors in writing at least 60 days in advance of the meeting concerned.
+Subject to the special provisions relating to General Meetings at which all shareholders are represented in full, no resolution may be passed by a General Meeting on any matter which has not been communicated in this way.

 6.5 Entry in the Share Register

-In accordance with Article 9 of the Articles of Incorporation, all shareholders entitled to participate in a General Meeting and exercise their share voting rights must have been duly entered in the Share Register in advance of the meeting on a cutoff date specified by the Board of Directors.
+In accordance with Article 9 of the Articles of Incorporation, all shareholders entitled to attend a General Meeting and exercise their share voting rights thereat must have been duly entered in the Share Register in advance of the General Meeting concerned by a cutoff date specified by the Board of Directors.

 7 Change of control and defence measures